The Procrustean Bed of Time Series: The Optimization Bias in Point-wise Loss Functions: Characteristic Analysis of DFT, DWT, and Harmonized Norm

-where the element of $U$ is given by $u_{k, l} = \frac{1}{\sqrt{L}} \exp(-j 2\pi k l /L)$.
+where the element of $\mathbf{U}$ is given by $u_{k, l} = \frac{1}{\sqrt{L}} \exp(-j 2\pi k l /L)$.

-As a linear, differentiable, and unitary operation, its inverse is simply its conjugate transpose, ensuring a well-defined gradient for optimization.
+As a linear, differentiable, and unitary operation, its inverse is simply its conjugate transpose, ensuring a well-defined gradient for backpropagation:

-The DFT is uniquely suited to our framework for two key advantages that directly align with the goals of proposed debiasing program: \begin{itemize} \item \textbf{Approximate Orthogonality Decomposition:} The DFT decomposes a correlated time series into a set of perfectly uncorrelated frequency components via its trigonometric basis functions.
-This transformation forces the Structural SNR of the target sequence to its theoretical minimum (\ie 1), satisfying the independence assumption of the point-wise loss and thus eliminating the optimization bias at its source.
+The DFT is suited to our framework for two key advantages that directly align with structural orthogonalization: \begin{itemize} \item \textbf{Approximate Orthogonality Decomposition:} The DFT asymptotically decorrelates many covariance-stationary processes into approximately uncorrelated frequency components.
+For finite windows, this transformation reduces the effective SSNR seen by the point-wise surrogate, making the transformed-domain objective better aligned with the sequential law.

-\item \textbf{Exceptional Computational Effectivity:} The DFT and its inverse are computed with remarkable efficiency using the Fast Fourier Transform (FFT) algorithm, which has a low computational complexity of $\mathcal{O}(L \log L)$.
+\item \textbf{Exceptional Computational Efficiency:} The DFT and its inverse are computed with remarkable efficiency using the Fast Fourier Transform (FFT) algorithm, which has a low computational complexity of $\mathcal{O}(L \log L)$.
 This makes the entire debiasing framework practical even for very long sequences. \end{itemize}

-In summary, the DFT provides a canonical solution that simultaneously targets both drivers of optimization bias: \textit{it reduces temporal correlation, \ie SSNR.} While the DFT is a canonical choice, other orthogonal transforms like Wavelet or Chebyshev transforms also represent promising alternatives for future exploration.
+In summary, the DFT provides a canonical way to target the structural driver of EOB by reducing effective temporal correlation.
+While the DFT is a natural choice for global periodic structure, other orthogonal transforms such as wavelet or Chebyshev transforms also represent promising alternatives.